ramcgobburu/career-agent/DEMO_VIDEO_SCRIPT.md

 # CareerPilot Consulting - Demo Video Script

 ## Overview
 This document provides a script and guide for creating a demo video showcasing the CareerPilot Consulting application.
-The video should be approximately 3-5 minutes long and demonstrate the key features of the platform.
+The video should be approximately 5-6 minutes long and demonstrate all key features of the platform.

 ## Video Structure